Our Board of Directors 2015-2016

 Vice-Chair: Heidi Hamano

-Immigrated to Canada twenty one years ago.
+Immigrated to Canada 22 years ago.
 Has been active volunteer for the Family Drop In program for the last four years.
 Currently working as the only Japanese Accredited Mortgage Professional at TMG The Mortgage Group, the biggest independent mortgage firm in Western Canada.
 Previously worked for a Japanese Chemical Film Manufacturing firm, assuming the responsibility of General Manager overseeing sales and marketing activities in Europe & North America.
 Obtained Executive Sales and Marketing Diploma from UBC Sauder Business School.
 Resides in Burnaby.
 Hobbies are exercising and exploring different cuisines.

-Raised in Greenwood, BC, Derek grew up in a bi-cultural home with Steveston-born nisei parents (dad was interned in Greenwood and mom stranded in Japan after Pearl Harbour).
+Raised in Greenwood, BC, Derek grew up in a bi-cultural home with Steveston-born Nisei parents (dad was interned in Greenwood and mom stranded in Japan after Pearl Harbour).
 Derek was always interested in his Japanese heritage.
 His first encounter with Japan was at 19 when he spent 18 days at a danjiki dohjoh in the mountains of Nara.
 After graduating from UBC with a teaching degree he went to Gunma Prefecture to teach English.
 Enjoying Japanese culture and life he moved to Tokyo to study Japanese and work.
 After 3 years living in the dynamic & energetic city he returned to Canada.
 Now teaching ESL and students with learning disabilities in Surrey, Derek has become a volunteer with Tonari Gumi to connect with the local Nikkei community.

 Chuichi Chris Nakahori